bbauska/Coursera-Bootstrap/README.md

 ```

 This creates a form with two elements in the form.
 Note that the class
-*row* in the form enables us to use the Bootstrap grid system.
+<i>row</i> in the form enables us to use the Bootstrap grid system.
 Hence we
 can style the contents using the column classes as appropriate.

 -   Let us add fields to seek user\'s telephone number and email: